It is a rare dog indeed that at some point in their life has not been prescribed prednisone for dogs.

-Steroids are naturally occurring chemicals that are manufactured in the body in the adrenal cortex (this is a small gland that sits on top of the kidney, like a cherry on a cup cake).
+Steroids are naturally occurring chemicals that are manufactured in the body in the adrenal cortex (this is a small gland that sits on top of the kidney, as a cherry on a cupcake).

-Indeed a condition known as Addison’s disease occurs when the adrenal cortex is damaged and can’t produce steroid.
+Indeed a condition known as Addison’s disease occurs when the adrenal cortex is damaged and can’t produce steroids.

 As for the role of prednisone in veterinary medicine, it has a number of properties which make it so popular, such as: